sarchlab/akita/daisen/README.md

 ## Development

 The regular start server method always uses the production build of the frontend.
 If you want to develop the frontend, you can run `npm run dev` in the `github.com/sarchlab/akita/daisen/static` directory.
 This will start a development server for the frontend.
-By default, the vite,js development server will listen to port 5173.
+By default, the vite.js development server will listen to port 5173.

 Then, you can run `./daisen -[trace-format] [trace_file]` to start the API server.
 Make sure your API server is listening on port 3001.